visulate/visulate-for-oracle/docs/pages/quickstart.md

 ### Review your database and its data model
 Open the Visulate for Oracle UI.
 Click on the Database dropdown list.
 You should see an entry called "testdb".
-Select the value and wait for database report to run (may take a couple of seconds).
+Select the value and wait for the database report to run (may take a couple of seconds).
 The results will appear below the selection form.
 Scroll down the page to review.

 ![Visulate Opening Screen](/images/opening-screen.png){: class="screenshot" tabindex="0" }